WELCOME CLASS OF 2034!

-Each student is designated a Home District school based on their home address.
+Each student has designated a Home District school based on their home address.
 Students who live within one mile of the King School may currently qualify for two Home Districts.
 During the registration appointment, parents will be asked to choose which Home District they wish to designate as their own.
-Home District may influence school assignment.
+Home District may influence school assignments.
 If you have questions about your student’s Home District School, please call or email the Parent Information Center.
 Some schools may have few or no seats available after siblings and first choice Home District students have been assigned.
 You don't know your home district school?
 Please check our directory by address.
 Barbieri does not have a Home District Preference.

-Are conducted for any school where the number of first choice requests exceeds the number of available seats.
+Are conducted for any school where the number of first-choice requests exceeds the number of available seats.